More results found.

 No results match your search term, but we're constantly adding new issuers to the BondLink platform.
 Looking to learn more?

-Learn about The Indianapolis Local Public Improvement Bond Bank, including Featured News, Key Projects, and Finance Team.
+Learn about The Indianapolis Local Public Improvement Bond Bank, including ESG Program, Featured News, Key Projects, and Finance Team.

 In 1985, with the assistance of the Indiana General Assembly, the City of Indianapolis established the Indianapolis Local Public Improvement Bond Bank, the first municipal bond bank in the country.
 The Bond Bank is a municipal corporation that serves as the debt issuance and management arm of the City of Indianapolis and related “Qualified Entities.”
 These entities include special taxing districts, political subdivisions, and building/leasing authorities.
 Since its inception, the Indianapolis Local Public Improvement Bond Bank has issued nearly $13 billion in bonds and notes on behalf of various Qualified Entities of the City of Indianapolis and Marion County.